billsix/cprogrammingbook/doc/08-Specialized.rst

 Declarations, Definitions and Accessibility
 -------------------------------------------

-Chapter 4 introduced the concepts of scope and linkage, showing how they can be combined to control the accessibility of things throughout a program.
+:ref:`functions` introduced the concepts of scope and linkage, showing how they can be combined to control the accessibility of things throughout a program.
 We deliberately gave a vague description of exactly what constitutes a definition on the grounds that